 Creating the Foundations for a Linkage Program in a Rural Setting: Lessons Learned from the Early Stages of the Ahafo Linkages Program in Ghana

 This resource analyzes the initial stages of the Ahafo Linkages Program and offers guidance on how to create a local procurement unit within ...

-This report illustrates ways to extract value from extractives projects using corporate initiatives to promote SMEs.
-Looking specifically at ...
+This report illustrates ways to extract value from extractive projects using corporate initiatives to promote small and medium enterprises. ...

 These guidelines serve as a practical policy tool to increase women’s economic empowerment in African countries through increased ...

-This case study focuses on means of developing backward linkages between oil companies and local firms in Kazakhstan, creating a business ...
+This case study focuses on several means of developing backward linkages between oil companies and local firms in Kazakhstan, creating a ...

-Beyond facilitating the connection between buyers and suppliers, there often remains a need to build the capacity of suppliers.
-Procurement priorities for extractive industry companies include cost, quality, delivery time, and codes of conduct within the suppliers themselves.
-To address gaps that businesses may have to meet these priorities, programs that are public, private, or joint public and private may be developed.
-Basic training may include helping suppliers to understand the procurement process and needs of a company, addressing questions such as: what is procurement, what does procurement do, what does the extractive industry site need, how often and who uses it, what are tenders, what are technical specifications, and how are decisions made in procurement?
+Beyond facilitating connections between buyers and suppliers, there is often a need to build supplier capacity.
+To help supplies meet companies’ requirements—in terms of cost, quality, delivery time, and codes of conduct—capacity building programs may be developed by the public or private sector, or as a joint endeavor of the two.
+Basic training may include helping suppliers understand the procurement process and needs of a company, addressing questions such as: what procurement is, what it entails, what the extractive industry site needs, how often and who uses it, what tenders are, what technical specifications might be expected, and how procurement decisions are made.